 The various search engines each take feeds from the other search engines.
 If your blog is indexed in Google this month, next week it will be indexed elsewhere.
 Removing the blog from the caches all over the Internet won't be a simple task.

 If you have a single post that's not relevant, again it will be purged faster if you simply delete its contents.
 Leave the URL alone, and the post will be updated with the new contents.
 In other words, make the one post into a stub.

 Deleting a single post is actually a more critical issue.
 If you delete your blog immediately, rather than making it into a stub, you can possibly restore it.
-If you delete a post, there's no way that you can recover that same post with the identical URL.
+If you delete a post, it's possible that you can recover that same post with the identical URL - but recovering won't be all that easy.
 Once deleted, a used URL is never reproduceable.
 A bad post, with the original URL, will be in the search engines until it expires from cache, and you won't be able to fix that.

 If you want the contents of a post to disappear immediately, you have to make it into a stub.
 You only get one chance here - make the right decision.